maxrottersman/powerpoint-to-transparent-webm-or-prores/README.md

 # Powerpoint to WebM or ProRes 4444 Transparent Video
-Exports slides as transparent webm or mov files for obs, Premiere, Resolve Youtube, or other streaming
+Exports slides as transparent webm or mov files for obs, Kdenlive, Premiere, Resolve Youtube, or other video editors or streaming solutions.

 How it works
 1. Graphics are placed on a slide with the background color set to solid green 0x00FF00 or blue 0x00000FF